 Sooner or later during your trip you will ask yourself what’s the best, cheapest or ideally the best-value-for-money way to get around Cambodia’s capital.
 Even though most of the sights and tourist attractions are located within easy walking distance in Riverside, as soon as the sun sets you probably wonder how to get to all these naughty places I’ve covered in the Phnom Penh Nightlife Guide.

-Well, the first thing you should know is since Cambodia is a third world country you can’t compare the public or private transport system in any way to that in Bangkok.
+Well, the first thing you should know is since Cambodia is still a third world country you can’t compare the public or private transport system in any way to that in Bangkok.
 Means your options on getting around in Phnom Penh are far more limited, however somewhat cheaper than in neighbouring Thailand.
 To be more precise, the following are the different means of transport in town:

 - Tuk Tuk